n-eq/n-eq.github.io/_posts/2025-06-16-a-good-software-engineer-2025.md

 ## 1. Thou shalt master thy stack

-A good engineer is an engineer that's able to reinvent the wheel.
+A good engineer is one that's able to reinvent the wheel.
 Because they deeply understand what they're doing, they're able to explain the concepts and reimplement the tools they use daily, since they don't treat them as black boxes.